Do you have a parasite in your body? (Parasites) Let's find out about this!

 • Unpasteurized milk and juices.

-• Failure to wash your hands thoroughly before eating or drinking.
+• Not washing your hands thoroughly before eating or drinking anything.

 • "Are these symptoms persistent, or do they come and go?"